jagadish018/hackernews-server/README.md

 # Comments API

 ## Description
-This is a REST API for managing comments on posts.
+This is a Hackernews-server project.
 It allows users to create, retrieve, update, and delete comments while ensuring authentication and authorization.

 ## Technologies Used
 - **Node.js**